JOQL

 Operator Meaning Example

 String Operators...
-All String Operators applying to one of the item {tags: "P1"}
+All String Operators applying to one of the items {tags: "P1"}

 Naming convention